ImmunoGen Inc at JPMorgan Healthcare Conference Transcript

-Thank you.
 Good morning.
-I want to thank the team from JPMorgan for the invitation to present to you.
-This morning -- this presentation contains forward-looking statements, please refer to our SEC filings for the risks and uncertainties that could cause our actual results to vary.
-So for those of you who may be new to ImmunoGen, we are developing the next-generation of antibody-drug conjugates or what we call ADCs to improve outcomes for cancer patients.
-We believe that by delivering targeted therapies with improved antitumor activity and favorable tolerabil
+Our thanks to Jess and the rest of the team at JPMorgan for the opportunity to speak with you today.
+Our presentation contains forward-looking statements.
+Please refer to our SEC filings for the risks and uncertainties that could cause our actual results to vary from those statements.

+So for those of you who are new to ImmunoGen or revisiting the story, given our recent progress, we are developing the next generation of ADCs to improve outcomes for cancer patients by delivering targeted therapies with improv

 ImmunoGen Inc at JPMorgan Healthcare Conference Transcript